BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.

 Lee has been in the building trade since he began a five-year apprenticeship as a 16-year-old when he learned to build conventional homes.

-He said after living in northern NSW he learned from people sharing his alternative lifestyle how to use mud to build bricks for houses.
+After living in northern NSW he learned from people sharing his alternative lifestyle how to use mud to build bricks for houses.

-He read and learned more and this ultimately led to him make his own mud bricks and build a 6 metre by 2 metre cabin with a 2 metre ceiling at Ruffy in the Strathbogie Ranges.
+More research ultimately led to him make his own mud bricks and build a 6 metre by 2 metre cabin with a 2 metre ceiling at Ruffy in the Strathbogie Ranges.

 “I would have to say mud is a valuable building material because it is available to everyone,” Lee said.